 Flowers-decorating-cake

 Finally, there are tumbler bins which rotate.
 These speed up the process, but they aren’t as easy to assemble or maintain as wooden or plastic types.
 Visit getcomposting.com for more information.
-Some some local councils offer discounted bins to encourage people to recycle rather than sending waste to landfill.
+Some local councils offer discounted bins to encourage people to recycle rather than sending waste to landfill.

 Another great option is to install a wormery.
-Many are put of by the idea of keeping an army of worms but these little critters are really helpful.
+Many are put off by the idea of keeping an army of worms but these little critters are really helpful.
 Rather than relying solely on micro-organisms to get the job done, the worms work quickly to break down waste.

 Just wrap the waste in newspaper to avoid fruit flies and avoid adding citrus, spicy foods or anything from the onion family, as the worms don’t like them.
 It will only take about three months to get crumbly compost that’s ready to use, so start now to have homemade compost ready for spring!